NickReinlein/GilGoblin/README.md

 * :heavy_check_mark:  Top things to craft for a given FFXIV server/world
 * :heavy_check_mark:  A new service to pre-calculate costs and profits

-*Upcoming*:
+*Work-in-progress*
 * :construction:  A simple website displaying the top crafts for each world

-*Nice-to-have*:
+*Nice-to-have*
 * :question: Top things to gather
 * :question: Advanced filtering: Enter class levels to filter available recipes
 * :question: A hover or clickable option to see the summary's ingredients & details
-* :construction:  A website displaying the top crafts, *for each profession*, for each world
+* :question:  A website displaying the top crafts, *for each profession*, for each world

-*Not currently on the product roadmap*:
+*Not currently on the product roadmap*
 * :heavy_multiplication_x: Filter for HQ/NQ
 * :heavy_multiplication_x: Any interactions with the market board or in-game